ShanshanHe/pmp/README.md

 (see Advanced settings for details of file definitions)
 - add custom_settings.json to etabotsite directory
 - optionally add django_keys_prod.json with your secret keys etabotsite directory (same format as django_keys.json)
-- optionally add ETA algorithm as a git submodule (see section "Optinal: connecting ETA algorithm instead of a placeholder")
+- optionally add ETA algorithm as a git submodule (see section "Optional: connecting ETA algorithm instead of a placeholder")

 ### Database setup
 We support Postgres database, we no longer support sqlite3 (default local Django Database).